6 Common Bad Posture Symptoms: Are You Suffering from Poor Posture?

 The Fix

-Stretching the neck muscles and restoring normal range of motion as well as strengthening the back and postural muscles will help reduce the symptoms of tech neck.
-With its focus on posture and movements that stretch, strengthen and stabilise, Pilates is perfect for long-term management.
-In the office, improving the ergonomics of your workstation, using a standing desk, and moving regularly will all help to correct a forward head carriage.
+With its focus on posture and movements that stretch, strengthen, and stabilise, Pilates is perfect for long-term management.
+In the office, improving the ergonomics of your workstation, using a standing desk, and moving regularly will all help correct forward head carriage.

 3. Hunched back (kyphosis)